What is a Printable Book Cover?

 2. Pick a Design Theme

 Knowing your book’s theme or main topic is half the battle.
-You must then use this knowledge in selecting a cover design theme or motif.
+You must then use this knowledge in selecting an editable book cover design theme or motif.
 This theme will act as the unifying force for all the text and graphic elements used in your cover design.

 A design theme may range from a black and white or minimalist color palette to something cute and decorative motifs.
 Another option is to look for a premade blank book cover template that already follows your design theme of choice.
 This way you do not have to come up with a motif or theme on your own.